-- 115.86 (d) Executive Directive 72 Section XX requires the incident review to consider the following: - Whether the allegation of investigation or investigation indicates a need to change policy or practice to better prevent, detect, or respond to sexual abuse - Whether the incident or allegation was motivated by race, ethnicity, gender identity, lesbian, gay, bisexual, transgender, or intersex identification, status or perceived status; gang affiliation; or was motivated or otherwise caused by other group dynamics at the facility - Whether the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse - Whether there was adequate staffing levels in that area during the different shifts - Whether monitoring technology should be deployed or augmented to supplement supervision by employees - Prepare a report of its findings and submit the report to the facility head and PREA Compliance Manager. - 115.86 (e) Executive Directive 72 Section XX requires the facility to implement the recommendations for improvement, or shall document its reasons for not doing so.
-Interviews with the facility administrators indicate that this would be the practice based on any findings and recommendations from the incident review report.
+115.86 (d) Sexual abuse incident reviews Does the review team: Consider whether the allegation or investigation indicates a need to change policy or practice to better prevent, detect, or respond to sexual abuse? yes Does the review team: Consider whether the incident or allegation was motivated by race; ethnicity; gender identity; lesbian, gay, bisexual, transgender, or intersex identification, status, or perceived status; gang affiliation; or other group dynamics at the facility? yes Does the review team: Examine the area in the facility where the incident allegedly occurred to assess whether physical barriers in the area may enable abuse? yes Does the review team: Assess the adequacy of staffing levels in that area during different shifts? yes Does the review team: Assess whether monitoring technology should be deployed or augmented to supplement supervision by staff? yes Does the review team: Prepare a report of its findings, including but not necessarily limited to determinations made pursuant to §§ 115.86(d)(1)- (d)(5), and any recommendations for improvement and submit such report to the facility head and PREA compliance manager? yes

+115.86 (e) Sexual abuse incident reviews Does the facility implement the recommendations for improvement, or document its reasons for not doing so? yes